Book Now Wildlife in a Highland Landscape

 COST: £887 per adult.
 (NB 6 night itinerary) No single supplement.
 Fully inclusive.

 AVAILABILITY: 2 Places Available

 Based on the Aigas estate the focus of the course is to spend time tracking and observing animals in their environment.
-We will learn about the history, ecology, biology and conservation of many stars of the Highlands such as red and roe deer, pine martens, red squirrels, otters, badgers, foxes, dolphins and seals.
+We will learn about the history, ecology, biology and conservation of many stars of the Highlands such as red and roe deer, pine martens, otters, badgers, foxes, dolphins and seals.

 This week long programme will also include expeditions to some of our most beautiful and scenic landscapes.
 The field programme will be supported by illustrated talks, guest lecturers, and morning and evening mammal watches.

 Your programme will be led by long standing Aigas leader and expert in his field, Dr David Dixon.
 David has been conducting private research on the badgers, pine martens and red deer of Aigas for a number of years and is uniquely positioned to explain their life cycle and behaviour in fascinating detail.